Real-Skill/javascript-tasks/README.md

 From bootstrap component, should be injected only part of the CSS.
 Remember that, you can't manually modify `index.html` file.

-You start with ready `grunt serve` task (you can use it to start browser in live reload mode).
+You start with ready tasks:

+`grunt serve` (you can use it to start browser in live reload mode) and `grunt test` (to start protractor test)

 ###Results
 * **grunt jshint** command result